-In 1835 the 23 year-old budding writer Charles Dickens, then using the pseudonym ‘Boz’, penned a sketch about Greenwich Fair, a huge event which attracted crowds of up to 100,000 people, mainly working classes looking to let off steam.
-In this article, we look behind this biannual spectacle which Dickens’s so acutely observes, and how left to a combination of being left unchecked and some Victorian sniffery, it ultimately became a victim that was to befall many Fairs around the metropolis.
+In 1835 a 23 year-old budding writer Charles Dickens, then using the pseudonym ‘Boz’, penned a sketch about Greenwich Fair (first published in The Evening Chronicle and a year later in a collection of his sketches, Sketches by Boz).
+In this article, we look behind this huge biannual spectacle which Dickens so acutely observes, and how left unchecked it ultimately became a victim of its own success.